-MacuHealth with LMZ3 (90 capsules - approx. 3 month supply)
+MacuHealth with LMZ3 (90 capsules - this is approximately a 3 month supply of capsules)

-Taking these carotenoids regularly has been shown to help restore macular pigment to normal levels (40% increase in MP over a 6 month period*).
+Taking these carotenoids regularly has been shown to help restore macular pigments to normal levels (40% increase in MP over a 6 month period*).

 The yellow pigments, carotenoids, inside the macula help protect the macula in from damaging blue light from the sun and as antioxidants that neutralize harmful free radicals